Application and Eligibility

 It is after the application deadline.
 Can I still apply?

 ISA may be able to accept applications after the application deadline.
-Please contact the appropriate program manager to see if this is possible.
-A $150 late fee will apply.
+Please contact the appropriate Program Manager to check on this possibility.

 Can I also participate in an internship or volunteer while I am abroad?